U-C-C-United-Crypto-Community/Satoshi-Clicker/README.md

 The game can be visited here: https://satoshiclicker.com/

 # Build
-Run to get the obfuscated version.
+To get the obfuscated version.

 `` npm run build ``